 October Gardening Tips for New Mexico

 The soil stays warm, which will help keep roots growing.
-The above ground temperatures are cooling down considerabaly, which reduces the need for constant watering.
-This combination will help get these plant a real good jump start for next spring.
+The above ground temperatures are cooling down considerably, which reduces the need for constant watering.
+This combination will help get these plant a really good jump start for next spring.